 - What kind of books or websites do they read?

-This comes from both watching their activity on social media and engaging with them.
+This comes from watching their social media activity and engaging with them.
 For example, Like a Facebook or LinkedIn post they put up.
 Comment on a video they have of themselves playing with their kids.

 LandlordSource.com points out that because social media is inexpensive, it’s great to help you reach an audience with a limited budget.